FairwindsOps/insights-docs/docs/first-steps/cost-efficiency.md

 ## Viewing Workload Costs

 On the **Workloads** page, you can see a list of all the workloads in your cluster.
 By default, they'll be sorted by their _Average Total Cost_.
+Costs are computing using Memory and CPU usage and settings.

-This number utilizes resource requests and limits (if specified), and average pod count to estimate the average cost of each workload.
-If the workload does not have any requests or limits set, then Insights will use the average historical usage of that workload to populate the _Average Total Cost_.
+If you have the Prometheus Metrics report installed, Fairwinds Insights will use the maximum of requests and actual usage in order to compute the _Average Total Cost_ this workload.
+Otherwise, Fairwinds Insights will use the average of requests and limits.

 <img :src="$withBase('/img/workload-costs.png')" alt="Workload costs">